What Is Genre?

 With the advent of self-publishing and ebooks, these genre guidelines have become less strict.
 This is because a publisher does not have to produce thousands of physical copies of the book.
 However, if you want to publish traditionally, you should still consider genre requirements.

-To Become Generic
+How To Become Generic

-for their busy readers to choose and buy whatever will guarantee them a good
+Isolate your target market, research it, and adapt your story if necessary.
+Look in bookshops – they are generic, sorting books into categories to make it easier for their busy readers to choose and buy whatever will guarantee them a good read.

 Source for image